bleckfisk/audio-transcoder/README.md

   - Run Container
     ```docker run audio-transcoder```

+  - When transcoder-container is up it will directly start looking for messages in SQS and is by then ready to be used.

 ## How To Use
   - Make sure SQS Queue Name and SNS Topic Name in environment variables or settings-file are correct.
   - Make sure transcoder container is running.